centrifuge/documentation/docs/further-reading/create-config.md

 > NOTE: The generated `config.yaml` includes information about your Ethereum private key.
 Make sure to store it in a secure environment.

+The provided Ethereum account in the `keystore/<KEY-FILE>` needs to have ETH to execute the `centrifuge createconfig` command.

+[Rinkeby faucet](https://www.rinkeby.io/#faucet) to get ETH for testing.

 ## Using Infura
 It is recommended to setup up a local Ethereum node with `geth` to be fully independent and decentralized.
 However, it is possible to run the centrifuge node against [Infura](https://infura.io/).